Healthy living, herbal remedies and DIY natural beauty.

 Our bodies are governed by a 24-hour biological clock, the circadian rhythm.
 The circadian rhythm regulates when we sleep and wake, and governs many other important biological processes.
 Melatonin, one of the main hormones responsible for maintaining this cycle, is normally produced in the dark.
 Light at night suppresses the pineal gland’s secretion of melatonin and disrupts the circadian rhythm.
-Low melatonin can contribute to a wide variety of health conditions, from sleeplessness to migraines.
+Low melatonin can contribute to a wide variety of health conditions

 Increased Cancer Risk

 The circadian rhythm also regulates important processes that modulate tumor activity.
 Several studies have found evidence that melatonin directly inhibits tumor growth and development.[1,2] Even short-term exposure to bright, white light at night can interfere with this effect.